Farmington River Watershed Association

 Riverbank flowing into mossy rocks

 In order to help protect the river and address its ongoing issues, it’s vital to know what and where the problems are.
-The FRWA provides a range of information on habitat studies and restoration while engaging in hands-on stewardship programs.
+The FRWA provides a range of information on restoration while engaging in hands-on stewardship programs and promoting conservation and low-impact development.

 Overhead view of a river